Narennrs1/PHONEPE-PLUSE-VISUALIZATION/README.md

     fig.update_layout(height=600,width=800)
     fig.show()
   ```
-  * Geo-Map show the transaction amount and count from 2018-2023.
-Which is easier for understanding
+  * Geo-Map shows the transaction amount and counts from 2018-2023.
+Which is easier to understand
-  * PIA CHART - PIA chart is used in vasious aspest of the project like top 10 districts,top transaction ects.
+  * PIA CHART - The PIA chart is used in various aspects of the project like top 10 districts, top transactions etc.
   ```
       lowt= agre_tran[["States","transaction_count"]]
       lowt1= lowt.groupby("States")["transaction_count"].sum().sort_values(ascending=False)